glpaparelli/competitive-programming/notes/cp-notes.md

 We see that if we isolate the trailing one in the binary rep. of 5, which is `0001`, and add it to the binary rep. of 5 itself, we obtain the binary rep of 6.

 **Finding the Sibling**
-The binary representation of a node and its sibling matches, except for the position of the trailing one.When we move from a node to its right sibling, this trailing one shifts one position to the left.
+**The binary representation of a node and its sibling matches, except for the position of the trailing one**.
+When we move from a node to its right sibling, this trailing one shifts one position to the left.
 Adding this trailing one to a node accomplishes the required shift.
 Now, consider the ID of a node that is the last child of its parent.
 In this case, the rightmost and second trailing one are adjacent.
 To obtain the right sibling of its parent, we need to remove the trailing one and shift the second trailing one one position to the left.
 Thankfully, this effect is one again achieved by adding the trailing one to the node’s ID.

-**The time complexity** of `add` is $\Theta(n)$, as we observe that each time we move to the right sibling of the current node or the right sibling of its parent, the trailing one in its binary rep. shifts at lest one position to the left, and this can occur at most $\lfloor\log(n)\rfloor+1$ times.
+**The time complexity** of `add` is $\Theta(\log(n))$, as we observe that each time we move to the right sibling of the current node or the right sibling of its parent, the trailing one in its binary rep. shifts at lest one position to the left, and this can occur at most $\lfloor\log(n)\rfloor+1$ times.
 ## 11.1.2 - Fenwick Tree in Rust
 The following is a minimal implementation.
 While we’ve transitioned to 0-based indexing for queries, internally, we still use the 1-based indexing to maintain consistency with the examples above.